Brother CS7000X Review & How it Compares vs the CS7000i

 - Did you thread your sewing machine correctly with the presser foot up and hit all the thread guides?
 And, is the bobbin wound correctly?
 Refer to how to thread a Brother sewing machine post for more information.
 When I first start having problems, unless the issue is painfully obvious, I always stop and rethread first!
 This solves SO many issues.

 - Did you pick the right needle for your sewing project?
 Knits require a ballpoint or stretch needle, and woven fabrics work well with a universal or sharp.
 If you’re sewing with the wrong type of needle, mayhem may ensue.
-Check out my needle sizes and types chart to learn more about how to pick the best needle for your fabric.

 - Are you using a good-quality thread, and does its size and type match with your fabric and needle?
 My go-to is an all-purpose polyester thread, but cotton thread works great when quilting.
 Metallic threads and other specialty threads are notoriously difficult to sew with.